jundalisay/spblist/content/en/research/chau-ju-kua/chun-fan-chi/07-sumatra.md

 They have wine of coconuts, and wine of areca nuts and honey, all fermented and intoxicating, though without yeast.

-In writing official documents, they use foreign characters, and the king's signet is used as a seal.
+In writing official documents, they use foreign characters.
+The king's signet is used as a seal.
-- They also know Chinese characters which they use in sending memorials to (our) court.
+- They also know Chinese characters which they use in sending memorials to our court.

 The laws of Sumatra are very severe.
 Adultery exposes man and woman to death.

 When the king dies, the common people mourn by shaving their heads.
 His personal followers choose voluntary death by leaping into the blazing pyre.
 This is called diving and dying together.

 They have a kind of image called Hill of Gold and Silver, cast in gold.